-- 24.2.5.1 Education, health, justice and social services directed at children and their families should - 1. be integrated to the fullest extent possible in schools; - 2. be delivered using a team approach in which service providers, including teachers, are consulted in the development of programs and in which partners understand and respect their respective mandates; - 3. treat families as partners in the delivery of services; - 4. be accessible to all children and their families, depending on need; - 5. focus on prevention, early (even prenatal) intervention and the healthy development of each child; - 6. take into account the developmental stage of each child; - 7. be sensitive to the cultural background of the children and their families; - 8. reflect the community's priorities with respect to children and their families; - 9. help the community take responsibility for its children and their families; - 10. be accessible, as much as possible, in schools, which are part of the interagency system; - 11. respect regulations governing confidentiality; and

-12. be adequately funded on a shared and ongoing basis by the departments of Education, Children's Services, Health, and Justice and Solicitor General.
-[1999, 2019]
+- 24.2.5.1 Education, health, justice and social services directed at children and their families should - 1. be integrated to the fullest extent possible in schools; - 2. be delivered using a team approach in which service providers, including teachers, are consulted in the development of programs and in which partners understand and respect their respective mandates; - 3. treat families as partners in the delivery of services; - 4. be accessible to all children and their families, depending on need: - 5. focus on prevention, early (including prenatal) intervention and the healthy development of each child; - 6. take into account the developmental stage of each child; - 7. be respectful and responsive to the cultural background of the children and their families; - 8. reflect the community's priorities with respect to children and their families; - 9. help the community take responsibility for its children and their families; - 10. be accessible, as much as possible, in schools, which are part of the interagency system; - 11. respect regulations governing privacy and confidentiality; and - 12. be adequately funded on a shared and ongoing basis by the departments of Education, Children's Services, Health, and Justice and Solicitor General.

-24.2.5.2 When a teacher identifies a student's needs, whether educational, medical or social, the student should receive support from a staff member or a service provider as soon as possible.
-[1971, 2019]

-1. ensure that its social services policies and programs are developed and implemented on the basis of meaningful consultation with stakeholders and program recipients and 2. increase the funding it provides to various ministries so that they can better coordinate the support services that they provide to students.
+- 24.2.5.2 When a teacher identifies a student's needs, whether educational, medical or social, the student should receive support from a staff member or a service provider as soon as possible.
+[1971, 2023] - 24.2.5.3 The Government of Alberta should - 1. ensure that its social services policies and programs are developed and implemented on the basis of meaningful consultation with stakeholders and program recipients and - 2. increase the funding it provides to various ministries so that they can better coordinate the support services that they provide to students.

 24.2.5.4 The Government of Alberta, in collaboration with the Association and other relevant organizations, should ensure that all support services that students might require are readily available to them.
-[2008, 2019]
+[2008, 2023]

 24.2.5.5 The Government of Alberta should increase income support for families with children and for K-12 students living on their own to a level that exceeds the local poverty line as defined by the community low-income cut-off.
-[1998, 2019]
+[1998, 2023]

-24.2.5.6 The Government of Alberta should provide child care, after-school care, counselling and other support services to families.

-- 24.2.5.7 The Government of Alberta should recognize as at risk and provide sufficient funding to address the needs of children in the following groups: - 1.
+- 24.2.5.6 The Government of Alberta should provide child care, after-school care, counselling and other support services to families.
+[1984, 2023] - 24.2.5.7 The Government of Alberta should recognize as at risk and provide sufficient funding to address the needs of children in the following groups: - 1.
 Indigenous students, - 2.
 English-language learners, - 3. children living in poverty, - 4. children new to Canada, - 5. children from refugee backgrounds, - 6. children who have experienced trauma and/or have mental health issues, and - 7. children from sexual or gender minorities.
-[2015, 2019] - 24.2.5.8 The Government of Alberta should ensure that families in need have access to adequate, affordable housing.
-[2008, 2019] - 24.2.5.9 The Government of Alberta should increase from one to two years the length of maternity leave for mothers on income support.

-24.2.5.10 The Government of Alberta should adequately fund and support the Success in Schools for Children and Youth in Care Provincial Protocol Framework.
-[2011, 2019]

-24.2.5.11 The governments of Canada and Alberta should develop programs to assess, orient and provide education to immigrants and refugees.

-24.2.5.12 The Government of Canada should ensure that clean drinking water is available to all communities in Canada.
-[2019, 2020]
+[2015, 2023] - 24.2.5.8 The Government of Alberta should ensure that families in need have access to adequate, affordable housing.
+[2008, 2023] - 24.2.5.9 The Government of Alberta should increase from one to two years the length of parental leave.
+[1998, 2023] - 24.2.5.10 The Government of Alberta should adequately fund and support the Success in Schools for Children and Youth in Care Provincial Protocol Framework.
+[2011, 2023] - 24.2.5.11 The governments of Canada and Alberta should develop programs to assess, orient and provide education to immigrants and refugees.
+[1991, 2023] - 24.2.5.12 The Government of Canada should ensure that clean drinking water is available to all communities in Canada.
+[2019, 2023]